actioninja/hypnagogic/README.md

-# Cutter2
+# Hypnagogic
 ### A multipurpose icon processing tool for byond

 ## Configuration

-Cutter2 needs configuration to operate on!
+Hypnagogic needs configuration to operate on!

 Configuration is as simple as creating a .yaml file with the same name